stonerey/RemoteAssistant/README_en.md

 ![Image text](Image/hls2.jpg)
 ## Operating conditions

 #### 1.Run XRChatServer.exe，must be install MySQL database on local computer, and create database: chatsql, password: 123456.
-Then import account.dbf in the tools folder into the database.
+Then import account.dbf in the tools folder into the database.UserAvatar in the data table is your own UserAvatar address.
 ![Image text](Image/sqlset.png)
 ![Image text](Image/SQL.png)
 #### 2、Run the server first and then the PC and Hololens client.